-- One of the goals of the Easton Foundations is to develop Olympic hopefuls.
+- One of the goals of the Easton Foundations is to grow the pool of competitive archers.
 What other archery opportunities will your program provide to the young men and women?
 What resources does your program provide to them to allow them to pursue Archery further?

-- If the foundation were to fund the purchase of archery equipment as stated in your request, how will the camp sustain itself in the future?
+- If the Foundation were to fund your project, how will the program sustain itself in the future?

 - Are you currently working with members in your community to assist in the expansion of your program?

 - How will your program benefit the community?

 - What archery resources are available to your community?
 (List websites and provide a list of local ranges/parks or clubs)